 A company should show a rising trend in the reported earnings for the most recent quarters.
-MET's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 1.81, 1.30.
-Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".
+MET's EPS for the past 2 quarters, (from earliest to most recent quarter) 1.30, 1.87 have been increasing, and therefore the company passes this test.

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [PASS]

 This methodology likes to see companies with an EPS growth rate higher than the S&P in the immediate past and a likelihood that this trend will continue in the near future.
 MET passes this test as its EPS growth rate over the past 6 months (3.31%) has beaten that of the S&P (-1.56%).
 MET's estimated EPS growth for the current year is (8.67%), which indicates the company is expected to experience positive earnings growth.
 As a result, MET passes this test.